 You can visit the Government Pension Credit calculator to find out how much you are entitled to and whether you are eligible.

 Further help you are entitled to with Pension Credit

-People awarded Pension Credit even at a low rate could also get help with other things, such as:
+People awarded Pension Credit guarantee credit even at a low rate could also get help with other things, such as:

-- help with housing costs and council tax.
+- full housing benefit and council tax support

-- entitlement to claim Funeral Payments and have access to budgeting loans/advance payments.
+- entitlement to claim Funeral Payments and have access to budgeting loans

 - exemption from health care charges including free NHS dental treatment, help towards the cost of glasses and travel to hospital.